-7.4.3.
+7.2.2.3.
 Certificate Authentication

 A more secure way of authentication uses X509 certificates.
 In this scenerario, the SOAP message contains a BinarySecurityToken, which contains a Base 64-encoded version of a X509 certificate.
-The recipient is used by the recipient to authenticate.
-The certificate stored in the message is also used to sign the message (see Section 7.5.1, "Verifying Signatures").
+The certificate is used by the recipient to authenticate.
+The certificate stored in the message is also used to sign the message (seeSection 7.2.3.1, "Verifying Signatures").

-To make sure that all incoming SOAP messages carry a BinarySecurityToken, the security policy file should contain a RequireSignature element.
-This element can further carry other elements, which will be covered in Section 7.5.1, "Verifying Signatures".
+To make sure that all incoming SOAP messages carry aBinarySecurityToken, the security policy file should contain a RequireSignature element.
+This element can further carry other elements, which will be covered inSection 7.2.3.1, "Verifying Signatures".
 You can find a reference of possible child elements here.